Part ofWeb Development·Framework choices, e-commerce platforms, ERP and school-management software, and custom-software architecture.

 No Horizontal Scrolling

 Content should fit within the viewport width.
-Horizontal scrolling on mobile is a major UX failure.
+Horizontal scrolling on the phone is a major UX failure.
 Common causes: fixed-width images, tables without overflow handling, and CSS using absolute pixel widths instead of percentages.

 Fast Loading Speed